-The Reinsurer underwrites its business through certain established brokers and, in other cases, directly from Endurance Bermuda (previously Montpelier Re).
+The Reinsurer underwrites its business through certain established brokers and, in other cases, directly from Endurance Specialty Insurance Ltd. ("Endurance Bermuda"), a Bermuda domiciled company registered as a Class 4 insurer under the Insurance Act 1978.
 Business underwritten directly from Endurance Bermuda consists of reinsurance contracts assumed via (i) fronting agreements for specific cedents and (ii) quota-share participation of a portfolio of business originally underwritten by Endurance Bermuda.
-Amounts due to the Reinsurer from brokers and Endurance Bermuda in connection with business written on behalf of the Master Fund totaled \$16,828 and \$7,691 as of 31 December 2015 and 31 December 2014, respectively.
+Amounts due to the Reinsurer from brokers and Endurance Bermuda in connection with business written on behalf of the Master Fund totaled \$10,441 and \$16,828 as of 31 December 2016 and 31 December 2015, respectively.